Florian Wellbrock

-Florian Wellbrock (born 19 August 1997) is a German swimmer.
+Florian Wellbrock (born 19 August 1997) is a German competitive swimmer.
 He is the world record holder in the short course 1500 metre freestyle.
-He won gold medals in the 10 kilometre open water swim and 1500 metre freestyle at the 2019 World Aquatics Championships.
-At the 2020 Summer Olympics he won the gold medal in the 10 kilometre open water swim and the bronze medal in the 1500 metre freestyle.
-In December 2021, he won a gold medal in the 1500 metre freestyle at the 2021 World Short Course Championships.
+He is an Olympic champion, multiple World Champion and European champion, in both long and short courses.
+At the 2020 Summer Olympics, he won gold in the 10 kilometre open water and bronze in the 1500 metre freestyle.
+In total, Wellbrock has won 28 medals at international competitions of which 20 are gold.
+This includes his gold medal at the Olympic games, six at the World Championships, six at the Swimming World Cup and six at the Open Water Swimming World Cup.